The Nest

 • Do I make a lot of noise during the day?
 If you do, businesses might complain about you, and you might be at odds with your neighbors if it could harm their business.

 • Am I okay with the kind of businesses that are already there?
-If you’re looking for a family-friendly place with an adult store on your block, you might want to rethink your location.
-On a similar note, if you notice businesses that seem to have sanitation issues, run.
+You might want to rethink your location if you’re looking for a family-friendly place with an adult store on your block.
+On a similar note, run if you notice businesses with sanitation issues.

-• How am I going to use my space?
-If you want to add a live-work space, you might want to plan your home’s layout before moving in.
+• How will I use my space?
+If you want to add a live workspace, you might want to plan your home’s layout before moving in.

 Do You Need Help Finding The Right Place To Live?

-You are not alone!
 These types of properties can be pretty intimidating.
-If you want a good selection of new homes or don’t know where to begin, you can call a real estate agent and talk to them.
+If you want a good selection of new homes or don’t know where to begin, call a real estate agent and talk to them.
 After all, they have the experience they need to steer you towards the right property.

 Written By: Ossiana Tepfenhart